TomClabault/HIPRT-Path-Tracer/README_data/Features/features.md

 **When do we assume that our pixel has sufficiently converged and stop sampling?**

 We use that user-given threshold $T$ we talked about earlier!
+Specifically, we can assume that if:

+$$I \leq T\mu$$
-Specifically, we can assume that if:  $$I \leq T\mu$$Then that pixel has converged enough for that threshold $T$.
+Then that pixel has converged enough for that threshold $T$.
 As a practical example, consider $T=0$.
 We then have:

 ``` math
 \displaylines{I \leq T\mu \\ I \leq 0}